 Why Study Mathematics and Actuarial Science at Butler

-Supportive professional relationships exist between
+- Supportive professional relationships for students and

 - No more than 30 students/class.

 - Professors' doors are always open.

 Mathematics majors will be

 prepared to work in industry and the corporate world as

 well as attend graduate school in multiple fields, including